 here you will find information what you may need during your studies at the Master's Programme in Bioentrepreneurship.

 Students must take steps to find out when and where the roll-call for their course is due to take place.
 A student who is absent without having first requested and been granted an exemption will forfeit his or her place on the course.
 An exemption can be granted by the person responsible for the course.

-Following roll-call, registration in LADOK takes place.
+Following the roll-call, registration in LADOK takes place.
 The registration is transferred directly to the Central Student Welfare Committee (CSN).
-Do not forget to contact a study adviser to notify an interruption of studies.
-Note that special rules apply if you request a leave of absence during the first semester.
+Do not forget to contact a student advisor to notify an interruption of studies.

 Language of instruction

-An interruption of studies during this semester will be granted only it is attributable to an acute prolonged illness or other important reasons arising after you have been admitted to the programme.
+An interruption of studies during this term will be granted only if it is attributable to an acute prolonged illness or other important reasons arising after you have been admitted to the programme.
 No other reason will be accepted.

 There may be course-specific previous knowledge requirements (see the relevant syllabus).